-You need to enable 'experimental mode' in Tools->Options.
-After that NVDA should work as expected.
+If NVDA is running when soffice starts, IA2 should be automatically enabled and work as expected.
 In order to use ‘accprobe’ to debug it is necessary to override the check for whether an AT (like NVDA) is running; to do that use:

 SAL_FORCE_IACCESSIBLE2=1 soffice.exe -writer

 Then you can use accprobe to introspect the accessibility hierarchy remotely, checkout: